 These are called Mum’s shortbread on my recipe card.
 They’re the only shortbread I

 ever knew until I was older and a friend’s mother was making what I learned is the most common kind, shortbread made with white sugar.
 I have a good recipe for those now, too.
-On my recipe card those are, Boulter’s Shortbread.
+On my recipe card they are called, Boulter’s Shortbread.

 You might think these cookies of my mother’s look plain and boring, but when have sugar and butter ever been that?
 They have the perfect snap followed by a dissolve that only sugar and butter can make.
 A happy partnership for sure.